Review Panel Terms of Reference (updated 15 Nov 2024)

 - doing so will not compromise another higher priority entry; and

-- the temporary placement has been consented to by the disabled person in line with Right 7 of the HDC (Health and Disability Commissioner) code of rights.
+- the temporary placement has been consented to by the disabled person in line with Right 7 of the Code of Health and Disability Services Consumers’ Rights.

 - The Chair of the Review Panel has the authority to advise the NASC or EGL site, as appropriate, that:

-- Either, the information supplied supported their decision, and they are able to implement it.
+- Either the information supplied supported their decision, and the Panel endorses their decision, so they are able to implement it.

-- Or, the information supplied does not support their decision, and they are unable to implement it.
+- Or the information supplied does not support their decision, so the Panel is unable to endorse it, so they are unable to implement it.

-- If the NASC or EGL site is advised by the Chair of the Review Panel reaches a view that the available information supports their decision, the arrangement must be put in place for the shortest duration in which it is reasonable to manage the risk and maintain the wellbeing of the disabled person.
+- If the NASC or EGL site is advised by the Chair of the Review Panel that they have reached a view that the available information supports their decision, the arrangement must be put in place for the shortest duration in which it is reasonable to manage the risk and maintain the wellbeing of the disabled person.
 This will generally be less than 6 weeks.

 Seeking reconsideration

-- Where a disabled person, their family, or the NASC/EGL site involved is concerned that the Review Panel has not followed this Terms of Reference in making its recommendation, they may seek a review of the decision by the Chief Executive of the Ministry for Disabled People (or the Deputy Chief Executive for DSS at MSD following the transfer of disability support services to MSD).
+- Where a disabled person, their family, or the NASC/EGL site involved is concerned that the Review Panel has not followed this Terms of Reference in making its recommendation, they may seek a review of the decision by the Deputy Chief Executive for DSS at MSD.

 - decide whether to accept the Panel’s advice; or